 We bet that most of these scenarios sound familiar, maybe too familiar. to avoid travel ripoffs, remember to read the fine print regarding any online purchase (travel related or not), study the cancellation policies, keep copies of all payment e-mail confirmations and use a credit card that will support you if you need to dispute charges.

 Fare Jumping: You click on a great deal, and the site says it’s no longer available.

 ShopSmart magzine from Consumer Reports found a flight on Expedia from Miami to Montego Bay, Jamaica, that suddenly rose by 40%; on Travelocity they saw the price of a hotel room in Chicago suddenly rise by $110.

 - Avoid it!
 Don’t bank on getting a juicy rate online until you click through to book it.

-2. Added Fees: Many travel products include taxes, fees, and surcharges.
-Not all are listed until you get to the checkout page, where you might find an ugly surprise.
+Added Fees: Many travel products include taxes, resort fees and surcharges.
+On many third party sites, like the OTAs, not all are listed until you get to the checkout page, where you might find an ugly surprise.
 And, some extra fees may not even be included, so you might not find out about them until you get to the hotel or airport.